kumarmanishiitm/CS6910-deeplearning-assignment2t/README.md

+Command line arguments for part A and B
 """
-    ommand line arguments for part A and B
     README Part-A - Question 1 --------------------------------------------------------------------

         To compile the file with command line arguments write in following format in terminal :-